chaoticgd/wrench/docs/asset_system.md

 ## Overview

 An **asset bank** is a collection of source assets that represent either a mod or an unpacked version of the base game.
-Each asset bank contains a gameinfo.txt file containing metadata, and a set of asset files that reference in turn reference data files.
+Each asset bank contains a gameinfo.txt file containing metadata, and a set of .asset files that in turn reference data files.
 The **asset files** are [Wrench Text Format](wrench_text_format.md) files that each define a physical tree of assets.
 For example:

 	thing.textures {
 		Texture 0 {